Thriving Advanced Materials Industry Ecosystem

 EC Group Offers Specialized Workforce Training

 EURO-COMPOSITES® Group (EC Group) is a global player in the field of high-quality and sophisticated composite materials.
-The company manufactures advanced honeycomb composite materials used in aviation, space, industrial, and defense technology applications.
-With over 1,000 employees worldwide, the Culpeper facility, established in 1988, is the company’s sole U.S. location.
-During its 2016 expansion, EC Group partnered with Germanna Community College to offer specialized training for its CNC machine operators.
+The company manufactures advanced honeycomb composite materials used in aviation, space, industrial, and defense technology application.
+In 2016, EC Group expanded its Culpeper County facility by 51,000 square feet and added new equipment to increase production of composite-based parts associated with the aerospace industry.
+The company partnered with Germanna Community College during the project to offer specialized training for its CNC machine operators and an apprenticeship program that provides on-the-job training with industry-recognized credentials.

 America's Top State For Business